JuliaLang/Pkg.jl/docs/src/index.md

 the package.
 Old package versions that are no longer used by any environments are periodically “garbage collected” by the package manager.

-Pkg3’s approach to local environments may be familiar to people who have used Python’s `virtualenv` or Ruby’s `bundler`.
+Pkg’s approach to local environments may be familiar to people who have used Python’s `virtualenv` or Ruby’s `bundler`.
 In Julia, instead of hacking the language’s code loading mechanisms to support environments, we have the benefit that Julia natively understands them.
 In addition, Julia environments are